Calhau18/Calhau18-ComputerNetworkNotes/RC.md

   When clients make a DNS query for a name mapped to a set of addresses, the server responds with the entire set of IP addresses, but rotates the ordering of the addresses within each reply.
   Because a client typically sends its HTTP request message to the IP address that is listed first in the set, DNS rotation distributes the traffic among the replicated servers.

-## DNS Server Hierarchy
+### DNS Server Hierarchy

-In order to deal with the issue of scale, the DNS uses a large number of servers, organized in a hierarchical fashion and distributed around the world.
+In order to deal with the scalability of mantaining such a huge database, the DNS uses a large number of servers, organized in a hierarchical fashion and distributed around the world.
 There are three classes of DNS servers, organized in a hierarchy:
 - **Root DNS servers**:
   There are more than 1000 root servers instances scattered all over the world.